fonzmartinez/Python-Achievement-1/Exercise 1.7/README.md

   - Define a __str__ method that prints a well-formatted version of the recipe.
 Get creative with your print statements!
 Some quick tips:
   1. The '\t' characters create a tab space, which is equivalent to 4 spaces.
   2. The '\n' characters string creates a new line.
 (Remember: these characters are strings, so they’ll always go inside quotation marks.)
-  3. To repeat a set of characters multiple times, simply type your desired characters in double quotes, followed by *('number of times to be repeated').
+  3. To repeat a set of characters multiple times, simply type your desired characters in double quotes, followed by *({number of times to be repeated}).
 For example, typing in print("-"*5) would give you -----.
   4. Use the 'end' keyword argument in the "print()" function to explicitly define what comes after its output.
 By default, every "print()" statement creates a new line.
 Have a look at the following example:

                       print("Hello", end="=")